skip to main content

 Cox Go Beyond Fast$150.00/mo.Up to 2,000 MbpsShop Plans

-Cox certainly has more choices than T-Mobile and faster speeds.
+Cox certainly has faster speeds than T-Mobile.
 Cox’s cable internet is one of the main broadband workhorses in the U.S.; it’s fast, reliable, and readily available.
 But keep in mind, Cox’s advertised prices are not as worry-free as T-Mobile’s due to extra fees like modem rental and installation fees.

-Installing cable intenret is also more of an ordeal because of the need for coaxial cabling to and throughout your home.
+Installing cable internet is also more of an ordeal because of the need for coaxial cabling to and throughout your home.
 However, if you want ultrafast speeds, Cox has them.

 T-Mobile plans and pricing